schrodingerbug/file-manager/README.md

 Just not browser environments,it wont work.

 I have put a test.txt file in the repo,try testing that out with the program(Spoiler Alert:It works!)

+I have also added a .exe file.

+This is to make it more like an app.

+Search up how to put .exe files on a taskbar and make it run script.I recommend using your primary .py opener as Python 3.13.

+This is mainly to make it feel more like an application than just a program.